jewelshkjony/fast-cli/README.md

 - Support for Multi-component in extension.
 - Integration of new red helper/drop-down blocks.
 - Up-to-date ProGuard library 7.6.0.
-- Integration of R8 Shrinker.
 - All @annotations will be removed from built aix.
-- Optimizer to optimize aix size even without ProGuard.
+- Optimizer to optimize aix size even no ProGuard.
-- It generates a smaller size of extension.
+- Generates a smaller size of extension.
 - Ability to declare manifest attributes in AndroidManifest.xml.
 - Support for Code suggestions on VSCode, Eclipse, IntelliJ IDEA and Android Studio.
 - Filter Mit App Inventor provided classes to reduce the aix size.